betsythefc/joca/README.md

 The configuration holds 3 sections, `local`, `jira` and `projects`.

-- `local` is for configuring logging and where the config file's schema is located for validation.
+- `local` is for configuring logging.
 - `jira` houses the username, password and server url of the Jira instance joca connects to.
 - `projects` is a list of objects that tell joca what project, what ical and the regex to apply to the event summary to extract the users name.